Corrector Yui: Manga

 There are two versions of the Corrector Yui manga series.
 The original one was written and drawn by Kia Asamiya and published by Shogakkukan in Japan and does not have a release date in the States yet.
 It is a two volume series and was published in Ciao from 1999 to 2000.

 The manga that Tokyopop published was done by shojo artist Keiko Okamoto and is a manga adaptation of the anime series.
 That one is a nine volume two-part series which was published by NHK Publishing.
 This manga series was licensed in North America and translated into English by Tokyopop beginning in 2002.

 Anime

 Viz Media has only released 18 of the 52 episodes onto Region 1 DVD in the United States.
 Whether or not Viz will release the rest of the series remains to be seen.
 The last DVD Viz released for the show, the 4th volume, came out 24 February 2004.
-It is one of the Viz Media-licensed anime shows with its manga or light novel counterpart not also licensed by Viz Media.
+It is one of the few Viz Media-licensed anime shows with its manga or light novel counterpart not also licensed by Viz Media.